Updated April 8, 2023

 Three fraud detection methods used by Insurance company

 Social Network Analysis (SNA)

 SNA method follows the hybrid approach to detect fraud.
 The hybrid approach includes organizational business rules, statistical methods, pattern analysis and network linkage analysis.
 When you search for fraud in link analysis, you need to look for clusters and how clusters relate to others.
 Several data sources like records, judgements and bankruptcies can be integrated into a model.

 The below figure explains the flow of SNA fraud detection method in an insurance company

 Fraud Detection Predictive Analytics for big data

 Predictive analytics uses text analytics and sentiment analysis to look at big data for fraud detection.
 Predictive analysis has been widely used by a lot of organizations as it helps in proactively detecting frauds.
-In the beginning Predictive analysis was used to analyze statistical information stored in the structured databases but now it is extended to the big data realm.
+In the beginning, Predictive analysis was used to analyze statistical information stored in structured databases but now it is extended to the big data realm.
 The picture given below represents the flow of fraud detection using big data analysis

 Social Customer Relationship Management (CRM)